All About Solar Panels

 But aren’t these type of solar panels ‘old fashioned’?

 Lest you think that a 30+ year old technology is stale and dusty, recall that loudspeaker technology is essentially the same as it’s been since the 1920s!

 The advancements in cSi technology have mainly concerned reducing the cost of production of these modules and improvements in performance.
 For example, in 2009 a typical 3′ x 5′ collector would be rated to produce around 230 watts of electricity.
 These days, the same footprint may produce more than 300 watts!

-There are a variety of choices in solar modules today.
+Absolutely!
 Nearly all reputable manufacturers will offer a 25-year power production warranty (guaranteeing output of 80% over 25 years, though people have found collectors from the 1970s that still produce 100% of their rated power today).
 The better manufacturers will also offer at least a 10-year aesthetic warranty, which covers defects in the look of the collector that do not affect performance.

 Our team that procures modules have over 50 years combined experience in the solar energy industry and scrutinizes manufacturers and their products over a wide range of factors including: performance, build quality of the product, aesthetics, capitalization of the manufacturer (i.e. will they be around 20 years from now to honor a warranty should it be required), product availability, and price.
-We make large product acquisitions with our partners in the Amicus Solar Cooperative when possible such that we can pass through volume savings onto you.

 How Do Solar Panels Work?

 When hit by solar energy (photons), an electron shakes loose from the doped silicon that makes up a solar panel.
 Since the electron cannot flow backward across a neutral barrier, it flows through a circuit, creating a current, and therefore, electricity!

 One of the most common questions we get, and one of the hardest, is — what do solar panels cost?